Dental Specialists: A Breakdown

 Prosthodontist

-• General dentists might also refer a person with unique or absent jawbone structure, allergies to certain materials, or other medical conditions to a prosthodontist in order to best accommodate their needs.
+- General dentists might also refer a person with a unique or absent jawbone structure, allergies to certain materials or other medical conditions to a prosthodontist in order to best accommodate their needs.

 Specialists and Dental Coverage

 Dental treatment provided by a specialist can be costly.
-To avoid surprise costs, it is very important that you confirm that the specialist you plan to see is in-network and that the treatment planned is covered under your dental plan benefits.
-Blue Cross Blue Shield FEP Dental strongly recommends and highly encourages that the pre-treatment estimates be submitted for all major and extensive services prior to treatment.
+To avoid surprise costs, it is very important that you confirm that the specialist you plan to see is in network and that the treatment planned is covered under your dental plan benefits.
+Blue Cross Blue Shield FEP Dental strongly recommends, and highly encourages, that pre-treatment estimates be submitted for all major and extensive services prior to treatment.

 Why Would I Need a Specialist?

-Though many dental clinics have dental specialists on their staff, there may be times when your general dentist may refer you to a dental specialist at an external office.
-If your dentist feels a dental specialist is needed, they will usually provide you with a referral, which identifies both the type of specialist and treatment needed.
+Many dental clinics have dental specialists on their staff, but sometimes your general dentist may refer you to a dental specialist at a different office.
+If your dentist feels a dental specialist is needed, they should provide you with a referral, identifying the type of specialist and treatment needed.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.